 • 4-6 broken pieces of cooked bacon.
 That’s right.
 Bacon!
 God’s way of telling us He loves us.
 I suppose you could add andouille sausage or exclude meat all together, but that would be sad.

 • 2 cups chopped fresh wild greens of choice.
 Think fresh nettles, dandelion greens, wild mustard greens, plantain (the herb, not the banana.
 Remove the strings), and/or minced chickweed.
+You might find these in your yard!

 Add next layer:

 • 1 cup shredded cheese of choice.
 I like to use cheddar, mozzarella and freshly grated Parmesan, peacause I’m cheesy that way.
+Sub with 3 tablespoons of nutritional yeast if you’re a dairy free friend.

 Mix together in a bowl and pour over quiche: